StrikeForceZero/angularjs-ionic-gulp-browserify-boilerplate/README.md

 1. Clone this repo from `https://github.com/StrikeForceZero/angularjs-cordova-gulp-browserify-boilerplate.git`
 2. Run `npm install` from the root directory
+3. Run `bower install` from the root directory (may require installing Bower globally `npm install bower -g`)
-3. Run `cordova plugin add cordova-plugin-device` (may require installing Cordova globally `npm install cordova -g`)
+4. Run `cordova plugin add cordova-plugin-device` (may require installing Cordova globally `npm install cordova -g`)
-4. Run `cordova platform add browser`
+5. Run `cordova platform add browser`
-5. Run `gulp dev` (may require installing Gulp globally `npm install gulp -g`)
+6. Run `gulp dev` (may require installing Gulp globally `npm install gulp -g`)
-6. Your browser will automatically be opened and directed to the browser-sync proxy address
+7. Your browser will automatically be opened and directed to the browser-sync proxy address
-7. To prepare assets for production, run the `gulp prod` task (Note: the production task does not fire up the express server, and won't provide you with browser-sync's live reloading.
+8. To prepare assets for production, run the `gulp prod` task (Note: the production task does not fire up the express server, and won't provide you with browser-sync's live reloading.
 Simply use `gulp dev` during development.
 More information below)

 Now that `gulp dev` is running, the server is up as well and serving files from the `/build` directory.
 Any changes in the `/app` directory will be automatically processed by Gulp and the changes will be injected to any open browsers pointed at the proxy address.